Medical-Surgical Nursing,10th Edition

 Awarded first place in the 2017 AJN Book of the Year Awards in the Medical-Surgical Nursing category.
-Teach your students how to become exceptional caregivers in today’s evolving healthcare environment!
+Learn how to become an exceptional caregiver in today’s evolving healthcare environment!
 Written by a dedicated team of expert authors led by Sharon Lewis, Medical-Surgical Nursing, 10th Edition offers up-to-date coverage of the latest trends, hot topics, and clinical developments in the field.
-Completely revised and updated content explores patient care in various clinical settings and focuses on key topics such as patient safety, NCLEX exam preparation, evidence-based practice, and interprofessionalism.
-A variety of helpful boxes and tables make it easy for students to find essential information and the accessible writing style and building-block approach make even the most complex concepts easy to grasp.
-Best of all — a complete collection of learning and study resources helps your students learn more effectively and offers valuable, real-world preparation for clinical practice.
+Completely revised and updated content explores patient care in various clinical settings and focuses on key topics such as patient safety, NCLEX exam preparation, evidence-based practice, and teamwork.
+A variety of helpful boxes and tables make it easy for you to find essential information and the accessible writing style and building-block approach make even the most complex concepts easy to grasp.
+Best of all — a complete collection of learning and study resources helps you learn more effectively and offers valuable, real-world preparation for clinical practice.

 - Highly readable format offers you a strong foundation in medical-surgical nursing.

 - Content written and reviewed by leading experts in the field ensures that information is comprehensive, current, and clinically accurate.

 - Informatics boxes discuss how technology is used by nurses and patients in healthcare settings.